LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 {% include_relative discrete-traits.md  locations='Fujian, HongKong, Hunan, Guangxi, and Guangdong'
                     using='`extractTrait` given the separator `_`, and taking the 3rd element given `i=2`'
-                    traits='trait_D' %}
+                    traits='D_trait' %}

-The function `extractTrait` creates an one-site alignment `trait_D` to store the locations which map to taxa.
+The function `extractTrait` creates an one-site alignment `D_trait` to store the locations which map to taxa.
 It is called as the discrete trait alignment.
-The 2nd graphical component `trait_D` (blue circle) on the bottom is the random variable containing the discrete trait alignment simulated by the defined priors and models.
+The 2nd graphical component `D_trait` (blue circle) on the bottom is the random variable containing the discrete trait alignment simulated by the defined priors and models.
-Because we clamped the discrete trait alignment containing the actual locations to the `trait_D` in this analysis, it will use the actual locations instead of simulated locations.
+Because we clamped the discrete trait alignment containing the actual locations to the `D_trait` in this analysis, it will use the actual locations instead of simulated locations.